laipn/company-fit/README.md

 **Follow Up**: "What did you do about it?"

-- [ ] Assesee did nothing
+- [ ] assessee did nothing
-- [ ] Assesee escalated the issue but was eventually convinced they were wrong
+- [ ] assessee escalated the issue but was eventually convinced they were wrong
-- [ ] Assesee escalated the issue but agreed to disagree
+- [ ] assessee escalated the issue but agreed to disagree
 - [ ] Aassese escalated the issue initially but eventually gave up
 - [ ] N/A